stephencweiss/stephencharlesweiss.com/content/blog/2019-05-24/swap-variables-with-destructuring.md

 Imagine, instead of swapping 10 and 20, we wanted to swap an integer with an array (or two arrays, or arrays and objects, etc.) .

 We would not be able to use our bitwise operators in this case.
-Here’s an example:
+Here's an example:

 ```javascript
 var x = 10